mlpack/mlpack/doc/user/load_save.md

 1. `data::DataOptions`: provide settings if load is fatal or not, and allow specify the Format of the File we are trying to load.
-2. `data::MatrixOptions` provide settings to transpose matrix when loading / saving
+2. `data::MatrixOptions` provide settings to transpose matrix when loading / saving.
+Inherits directly `DataOptions`
 2. `data::TextOptions`: provide settings related to time series data.
+Inherits directly `MatrixOptions`
 3. `data::ImageOptions`: provide setttings when loading images. (e,g., Height,
-   Width, etc)
+   Width, etc).
+Inherits directly `DataOptions`

 The settings related to these classes are simplfied to easy interaction.
 This is done by using the `+` operator between these settings when loading /